Welcome to the Haliburton Sculpture Forest

 The Sculpture Forest experience, which is unstructured and unscripted, is ideal for families looking for an interesting outing, for those who enjoy outdoor trails, and for people looking for a unique artistic experience.
 A Sculpture Forest map is available on this website and at the entrance to the Sculpture Forest.

 A free guided tour of the Sculpture Forest is offered at 10:00 am on Tuesday each week in July and August.
+Each Wednesday at 12:10 pm in July and August we offer a shorter 40-minute “Curator’s Selection Tour”.
+New this year too is our family tour, taking place every Thursday from July till August (time TBA).
 Guided tours for groups are available by special request throughout the year.

-We invite you to tour through this website for more information about the sculptures, the artists, and new additions to the Sculpture Forest and for current programs.
+We invite you to tour through this website for more information about the sculptures, the artists, and new additions to the Sculpture Forest and for current projects.
 Visit our photo gallery to see pictures of the sculptures in all four seasons.
-The Sculpture Forest shares the park with the Haliburton Highlands Museum and the Haliburton Campus of Fleming College, home to the Haliburton School of The Arts; great places to visit after you tour the Sculpture Forest.
+The Sculpture Forest shares the park with the Haliburton Highlands Museum and the Haliburton Campus of Fleming College, home to the Haliburton School of Art + Design; great places to visit after you tour the Sculpture Forest.

 Learn how to download our new tour app here.